t4rra/CCStopper/README.md

 <details>
 <summary>Q: I found a bug/issue!
 What do I do?</summary>
 <br>

-A: First check [the known issues section](https://github.com/E-Soda/CCStopper/blob/main/README.md#known-issues) for any issues that I am aware of.
+A: First check [the known issues](https://github.com/E-Soda/CCStopper/blob/main/README.md#known-issues) for any issues that I am aware of.
 If your issue is not there, open up an issue describing your issue and how to reproduce it, and I'll work on it as soon as I can.
 </details>

 <br>